ironpeakservices/ironpeak.be/content/blog/big-sur-t2rminator.md

 - A batch of Macs destined for **a government facility** are intercepted, USB-C hardware implants are inserted and data is exfiltrated over a cellular connection to another state actor.
 Remember [the SuperMicro hack controversy](https://www.zdnet.com/article/security-researcher-cited-in-supermicro-chip-hack-investigation-casts-doubt-on-story/)? *It's that on steroids.*
 - A bunch of malicious cables which are sold to a research facility ship keystrokes to a remote server, allowing for mass theft of intellectual property.

+*Fun fact: did you know that your Mac discloses its serial number to every charger connected?
+Your serial is not so secret after all.*

 ## Mitigations

 1. Supply Chain Attacks : trust on Apple and other researchers to do their job? :-)